Xapuu/programingStuff/libTalk.md

 ## libs

 In the libs folder we hold all of our libs where **lib** is set of files consumed by apps, they are similar to `node_modules`, they are bundled in the artifact, that we mentioned, or can be deployed on the `npm` for whatever purpose.
-Their used in order to partion our code in smaller units, of easily reusable and maintainable blocks.
+Their used in order to partition our code in smaller units, of easily reusable and maintainable blocks.

 According to **nrwl** recommendations there should be 4 library types in nx-workspace are : feature, data-access, ui, and util.